Rockbot Business Glossary

 | Domain | Salesforce | Domain__c | — |

-The Four Data Paths
+The Four Data Paths — How data flows through the system

 Understanding how data flows helps interpret reports correctly: